 Everything in my life right now is blah: work, CrossFit, health, diet, food, life in general.

-CrossFit programming is boring due prepping for the CrossFit Open.
+CrossFit programming is boring due to prepping for the CrossFit Open.
 It’s ceaseless rowing, thrusters, double unders, and burpees.

 Work.
 Where to start?
 I just want to be independently wealthy.